 On Sunday, US troops patrolled the Kurdish-held town of Darbasiya in Ras Al-Ayn District, along the Syrian-Turkish border, in cooperation with SDF troops.
 Coalition spokesman Sean Ryan said Sunday’s patrol was the second in a week, after an initial patrol by US forces on Friday.
 [Yahoo]

 Raqqa city & district

-Daesh said it shot and killed two SDF members at Qarin intersection in Tabaqa, on Thursday.
+Daesh said on Monday it shot and killed an SDF member on a street in Raqqa city.
 [A3maq]

 East (Deir Ez-Zor)